-New arrivals1: January 2024 vs. January 2023
+New arrivals1: January-February 2024 vs. January-February 2023

-Estimation of Persons of concern in Mixed Movment in the region in January 2024:
+Estimation of Persons of concern in Mixed Movment in the region as of 29 February 2024:

-In January 2024, some 1,300 refugees and migrants were estimated to have transited through the Western Balkans as part of mixed movements, 14% more than in the same period last year.
+Between January and February 2024, some 2,100 refugees and migrants were estimated to have transited through the Western Balkans as part of mixed movements, six per cent more than in the same period last year.
 Given the nature of movement of these persons, including as a result of pushbacks and/or reverse flow, UNHCR uses data on arrivals to estimate how many persons are a part of mixed movements (MMs) in a given time period.